Alchemy: Dire Straits Live: CD

 "Love over Gold", which had been released as a separate single in 1984, was added into the track list for the CD release, and the fade outs between sides 1 and 2 and sides 3 and 4 have been removed.
-A number of tracks had their length increased for the CD releases, and the track order is slightly different: "Romeo and Juliet" and "Expresso Love" are in reversed order.
+A number of tracks had their length increased for the CD releases (the closing number, "Going Home", by the addition of another intro from Local Hero, namely "The Rocks and the Thunder"), and the track order is slightly different: "Romeo and Juliet" and "Expresso Love" are in reversed order.